9 FAQs To Use With San Antonio Solar Companies

 A renewable energy standard is a goal made for renewable energy generation.
 Most states have renewable energy standards.
-Periodically new standards are set.
+Periodically, however, new standards are set.
 Often utilities get penalized if they don’t reach the projected goal for that year.
 This gives utilities an incentive to pay their renewable generation customers.

 Texas’s Renewable Portfolio Standard

-Until 2019 the Texas Public Utility Commission (PUCT) will award 1 renewable energy credit (REC) for every Megawatt of renewable energy they claim.
-Retail entities that don’t meet the state standards are fined $50 per Megawatt.
+Until 2019, the Texas Public Utility Commission (PUCT) will award one renewable energy credit (REC) for every megawatt of renewable energy they claim.
+Retail entities that don’t meet the state standards are fined $50 per megawatt.